 Nominations should be sent or e-mailed to the Executive Secretary, Tim Mansfield

-Each year, the profiles of approximately 300 candidates are reviewed and discussed.
+Each year, the profiles of over 300 candidates are reviewed and discussed.
 The following key criteria are used as a guide to selection:

 - Volunteer service and leadership in Colgate affairs